mhwilkes/ombra-labops/gitops/apps/security/wazuh/overlays/daemonset-agent/README.md

 - Add file integrity monitoring (mount targeted host directories + enable `<syscheck>` section).
 - Integrate with Infisical to parameterize additional agent config settings.
 - Optionally label nodes to control scheduling (e.g. exclude small edge nodes).
+- (Optional) Add an initContainer to substitute `%NODE_NAME%` inside `ossec.conf` if you prefer not to rely on Wazuh's agent name for that label.

 ## StatefulSet Immutability Note